carmenbianca/report-liferay/report.md

 The implementation of this component was fraught with difficulties.
-To keep this section expedient, I want to reserve the in-depth explanation of the difficulties for the chapter on reflections.
+To keep this section expedient, I want to reserve the in-depth explanation of the difficulties for the section on reflections.
 The gist is that the prerequisite for this component---gathering a list of third-party dependencies---could be done in many ways, but many of those ways took upwards of an hour.
 It took a long time until I discovered a way that took under a minute to run.